-All too often companies follow the fallacy that IT has to be cheap and digitization has to generate profit.
-It's not that simple, as Henrik Hahn noted in his keynote.
+All too often, companies follow the fallacy that IT has to be cheap and digitization has to generate profit.
+It's not that simple, as Henrik Hahn noted in his keynote speech.
 Our panel discussion participants are also repeatedly confronted with this assumption.
 They explain that intrinsic motivation is of greater importance in order to digitize sustainably.
-Without a doubt, it is difficult to justify digitization in terms of an immediate increase in sales.
+Without a doubt, it is difficult to justify digitization as an immediate increase in sales.

 From goal setting to the first digital steps